 Top 10 Family Friendly Spooky Places in New York State

 New York State is one spooky place!
-Stories abound of ghouls and ghost at Indian burial sights, haunted mansions and early colonial spirits.
+Stories abound of ghouls and ghosts at Indian burial sights, haunted mansions, and early colonial spirits.
 Some stories are of mere hauntings, while other specter sightings are much more elaborate.
-This list includes those places that are spooky, but may still be appropriate for children.
+This list includes those places that are spooky but may still be appropriate for children.
 Please use your best discretion as to what level of fright you believe that your children will be to handle – and not have nightmares.

 Note: beware as oncoming traffic will not see you.

-• Old Fort Niagara – Youngstown, NY Legend has it that two French officers fought a sword duel and one was decapitated.
+● Old Fort Niagara – Youngstown, NY Legend has it that two French officers fought a sword duel and one was decapitated.
 The duel’s survivors threw the deceased’s head in Lake Ontario and stuffed the headless body down the well.
-On nights of the full moon a ghost allegedly rises from the well in search of its wayward cranium.
+On nights of the full moon, a ghost allegedly rises from the well in search of its wayward cranium.
 (I’ve been on this ghost tour.
-It is a bit spooky, not for the very yound, but children 12 and over should not have a problem with it.
-I’m a scaredy cat, and it wasn’t bad for me.)
+It is a bit spooky, not for the very young, but children 12 and over should not have a problem with it.
+I’m a scaredy-cat, and it wasn’t bad for me.)

 ● Headless Horseman Hayrides and Haunted Houses – Ulster Park, New York – There are all kinds of opportunities for scary family fun here.
 There is a mile-long hayrack ride and six separate haunted houses.
 There is also a corn maze and a walk-through adventure!
 There is elaborate staging in each house and there is a story to follow for each one as well.